top of page

 - Double check your contracts to see when gratuity is already included.
 Catering usually, but not always, includes gratuity on their bill (though clarify that it will also go to the serving staff).

 - Tips don't have to be cash.
 Whoa, right?!
 Everyone loves cash, but I can tell you I've received some really great, from the heart gifts from clients over the years as a thank you.
-From all things coffee (I have a slight addiction) to books to a fantastic magnet that is still on my fridge 10 years later, these gifts are all memorable, personal, and meaningful, and usually make me laugh or smile.
+From all things coffee (I have a slight addiction) to books to a fantastic magnet that is still on my fridge 15 years later, these gifts are all memorable, personal, and meaningful, and usually make me laugh or smile.

-- If any of your vendors have not only met but exceeded your expectations, one of the best things you can do is leave a five-star review for them on their site of choice.
+One of the best things you can do is leave a five-star review for them on their site of choice.
 Or send a note - handwritten love is awesome!

 The bottom-line IMO: show your appreciation in whatever way, shape or dollar amount feels right for you.
 However, you care to show your appreciation of a job well done, know that gratitude is a wonderful thing that fills our hearts with all the warm fuzzies.
 We are working to make your day special because we genuinely WANT it to be amazing, not because we are expecting a tip.